NoxNode/8_bit_cpu/README.md

 ST	101	xx (src)	0	xx (dest)	Stores value from src into address in dest IN	110	xx (dest)	0	00		Stores user input into dest
 OUT	111	xx (src)	0	00		Outputs src to output

+Acornyms;Meaning;Notes

+NOP	No operation (do nothing)
+CC	condition code
+nzp	negative, zero, positive
+CLR	clear
+CLK	clock
+MAR	Memory Address Register
+MDR	Memory Data Register
+IP	Instruction Pointer		Same as PC (Program Counter) IR	Instruction Register
+IC	Instruction Counter		Each instruction takes multiple signal sending steps to finish the instruction, so the instruction counter keeps track of which signal sending step we're on
+DIC	Decoded IC
+OR	Output Register
+NReg	Negation Register
+ANDI	AND Input Register
+ANDO	AND Output Register		I made AND and ADD have different input and output registers just because I already had the extra registers setup and would rather just rename things than make new logic to send signals to tell the ALU which operation to perform
+AIReg	ADD Input Register
+AOReg	ADD Output Register
+U	Usually means user
+S	Usually means set
+E	Usually means enable
+0-7	Bits 0-7
+In	input
+Out	output
+IN	IN instruction
+OUT	OUT instruction

+TODO:
+	immediate modes - it's kinda inconvenient to have to get values from the user instead of from instructions themselves
 ```